On polynomials counting essentially irreducible maps: A first glimpse of the enumeration

 It follows that each cycle in $\mathcal{C}_k({\map}^\infty)$ corresponds to a lift of an essentially simple cycle in $\map$.
 The same is then true for any simple cycle of length $2k$ in ${\map}^\infty$ that is not outermost, since its interior is contained in that of an outermost cycle.
 This establishes the claim and concludes the proof. \end{proof}

-Applied to a genus-$g$ map $\map$ without vertices of degree one and all faces of degree at least $2b$, Lemma \ref{lem:irrcriterion} states in the case $g\geq 1$ that $\map$ is essentially $2b$-irreducible if and only if each essentially simple cycle enclosing at least two faces has length larger than $2b$.
+Applied to a genus-$g$ map $\map$ without vertices of degree one and all faces of degree at least $2b$, Lemma~\ref{lem:irrcriterion} states in the case $g\geq 1$ that $\map$ is essentially $2b$-irreducible if and only if each essentially simple cycle enclosing at least two faces has length larger than $2b$.
+The requirements on the lengths of essentially simple cycles that enclose a single face are automatically satisfied.
 If $\map$ is planar it is $2b$-irreducible if and only if each simple cycle that encloses at least two faces on both sides has length larger than $2b$.
 In particular, the requirement to be essentially $2b$-irreducible is non-trivial only when the number of faces is $n\geq 2$ for $g\geq 1$ and $n\geq 4$ for $g=0$ (assuming face degrees to be at least $2b$).

 A natural way to approach the enumeration of these maps is via the skeleton decomposition.
 The \emph{skeleton} of a genus-$g$ map $\map$ without vertices of degree one is the genus-$g$ map $\mathsf{Skel}(\map)$ obtained by deleting each vertex of degree two and merging its incident edges (see Figure \ref{fig:skeleton}a).
 In case $\map$ is rooted we take $\mathsf{Skel}(\map)$ to be rooted on the edge into which the root edge of $\map$ was merged (with the same orientation).
 If we denote by $\hat{\vec{\mathcal{M}}}^{(b)}_{g,n}(\ell_1,\ldots,\ell_n)$ the set of rooted maps corresponding to $\hat{\mathcal{M}}^{(b)}_{g,n}(\ell_1,\ldots,\ell_n)$, we may express the enumeration of the latter as